rithwikreddy004/A-Unity-chess-engine-with-Minimax-Alpha-Beta-Pruning/README.md

 ---

 ## 📝 Notes
-This was a solo project created as part of my Computer Science degree (B.Tech in CSE (AI ML)).
+This was a project created as part of my Computer Science degree (B.Tech in CSE (AI ML)).
 It focuses on AI logic and game mechanics rather than advanced UI/UX.

 ---